SaeedehHeydarian/Programming-with-python/README.md

 # Programming-with-python
 ### This course, namely Advanced Programming with Python, was introduced by Maktabkhoone.
-One of the greatest features of this course is that the teacher, Jadi Mirmirani, is a programming expert."
+One of the greatest features of this course is that the teacher, Jadi Mirmirani, is an expert in programming.

 Start with the Introduction:
 - Read the introductory section of the README file.
 This section usually provides an overview of the course, its objectives, and what you can expect to learn.